NeshHari/XMonad/README.md

 {-
 To get WM_CLASS of a visible window, run "xprop | grep 'CLASS'" and select the window. appName :: Query String
-Return the application name; i.e., the first string returned by WM_CLASS.
+Return the application name; i.e., the first String returned by WM_CLASS.

 resource :: Query String
 Backwards compatible alias for appName.

 className :: Query String
-Return the resource class; i.e., the second string returned by WM_CLASS. -}
+Return the resource class; i.e., the second String returned by WM_CLASS. -}
 ```
 Another thing to consider is hiding the "NSP" workspace, which appears in the polybar from the first spawn of a named scratchpad.
 A simple and effective solution is to set the icon for the NSP workspace to empty.
 Assuming icons are used as labels for workspaces, leave the icon for NSP  blank.
 Another alternative is to filter out the workspace.